-- 64. The countries in the region received a total of 45 recommendations in the Third Evaluation Round, 2003-2004, more than half in the area of control measures, primarily money laundering. - 65.
-As shown in Figure 4.3, the compliance rate for countries in this region is 55.5% of the total recommendations issued, more than double the hemispheric average.
+The three member states in the North American region received a total of 45 recommendations in the Third Evaluation Round, 2003-2004, more than half in the area of control measures, primarily money laundering.

+As shown in Chart 4.3, the compliance rate for countries in this region is 56% of the total recommendations issued, more than double the hemispheric average.
+Moreover, 42% of the recommendations are in progress, and 2% have not been started.

 Significantly, progress has been made in nearly all of the recommendations issued, but particularly in supply reduction and control measures; only one recommendation has yet to be undertaken.
 In particular, compliance with the recommendations has occurred through the implementation of systematic training, reinforced control measures to prevent the diversion of pharmaceutical products, and dissemination of information on drugs and prevention programs.
-While institutional development has lagged behind in the percentage of recommendations fulfilled in the region, 80% of recommendations in this area are in progress. - 66.
+While institutional development has lagged behind in the percentage of recommendations fulfilled in the region, 80% of recommendations in this subject are in progress.

 One item of note in trends toward progress in the region is that, despite the high compliance rate and overall progress, the total number of recommendations has increased, particularly in the area of demand reduction.
-In this area, the number of recommendations rose from three in the Second Evaluation Round, 2001-2002 to nine in the Third Round.
+In this area, the number of recommendations rose from three in the Second

+Evaluation Round, 2001-2002 to nine in the Third Round.
 In the latter case, emphasis has been on the establishment of national registry systems and such recommendations tend to be difficult to implement given the administrative decentralization in some related areas.
 Moreover, there has been a regional trend toward compliance with recommendations on money laundering to follow up on suspicious transaction reports.
 Lastly, in the countries of North America, recommendations are pending implementation relating to the illicit manufacturing of and trafficking in firearms, including the ratification of the international instruments on the subject.
 In the region, the implementation of recommendations to expand money laundering prevention systems to include certain regulated activities is also pending.